evilz/AI-Awesome/README.md

 ## Audio

+- https://krisp.ai/ : Krisp improves the productivity of online meetings with its AI-powered Voice Clarity and Meeting Assistant.
+- https://cleanvoice.ai/ : Cleanvoice is an artificial intelligence which removes filler sounds, stuttering and mouth sounds from your podcast or audio recording
 - https://beta.elevenlabs.io/ : The most realistic and versatile AI speech software, ever
 - https://podcast.adobe.com/ : AI-powered audio recording and editing, all on the web
 - https://murf.ai/ : Go from text to speech with a versatile AI voice generator